jassiG/TestSite/README.md

 # TestSite
-A  sandbox used by me to test my WebD thingies
+A  sandbox used by me to practice web developement.